 This belief is without a doubt the most incorrect assumption about Greek life.
 Greek communities offer limitless opportunities for academic, leadership, social, and personal development.

 Chapter members have access to older, more experienced students, mentors, and scholarship programming within their chapters.
 Wright State University values academic excellence, and this attitude is carried on within the Greek community through the credo “academics first.”
 Chapters understand that academic responsibilities take priority over all other programming or requirements.

 You’ll find leadership positions in each chapter, within the Greek community, and across the entire university.
 Greeks are exposed to mentors and role models in every facet of Greek life.
-Members of the Greek Community have access to leadership programs and resources provided by the Wright State Office of Student Activities.
+Members of the Greek Community have access to leadership programs and resources provided by Student Involvement and leadership.

 An active social calendar helps members of the Greek community to finetune interpersonal skills.
 Constant interaction with members of their own and other chapters helps members to network and build long-lasting friendships.

 Individuals learn important lessons about themselves from experiences in the Greek community.
 They can discover their own strengths and weaknesses and learn how to utilize their talents for the future.
 Time management skills, the importance of cultural diversity, and interpersonal skills are all covered by speakers, roundtable discussions, and other programming sponsored by the Wright State Greek community.

 Joining a chapter eliminates the ability to develop friendships with other students on campus

 This belief is absolutely false.
 Interaction with students in and out of the Greek community occurs all the time.
 Friends are made in the classroom and in all types of extracurricular activities, and the list goes on and on.
 Many members of the Wright State Greek community made lots of friends while living in either the residence halls or in off-campus apartments.
 And most students maintain strong friendships with students from high schools or hometowns—whether or not they join a fraternity or sorority.